How One Looney Tunes’ Character Can Perfectly Explain “Nope”

 Check Us Out On Patreon

 Love Nerd Union?
 Consider supporting us over on Patreon.
 You’ll get access to early access articles, commercial-free video essays, online discussions and more.
 Plus, you will be directly responsible for supporting journalism in a field that’s currently being overwhelmed by clickbait focused sites.
 Supporting us keeps the lights on but it also sets a standard to sites in our field about fair wage practices, citing sources, debunking unconfirmed sources, and helps us investigate stories better.
-If you want to hear more about our goals and updated ethical standards as a site, you can check out our Editor’s Letter later this month.

 About Author